-- Submit the Branch Winner Entry Form (coming soon to the website). - o National will handle all details from this point forward. - If the branch winner is unable to attend the national competition (tentatively scheduled for April 26, 2021), the first runner-up should be allowed to attend.
+- Submit the Branch Winner Entry Form by MARCH 5, 2023 (coming soon to the website).
+National will handle all details from this point forward. - If the branch winner is unable to attend the national competition (tentatively scheduled for April 24, 2023), the first runner-up should be allowed to attend.